The high type quadratic Siegel disks are Jordan domains: Optimality of Herman condition

-The map $r_\alpha$ is of class $C^1$ on $\R$, satisfying $r_\alpha(\log\frac{1}{\alpha})=r_\alpha'(\log\frac{1}{\alpha})=\frac{1}{\alpha}$; $x+1\leq r_\alpha(x)\leq e^x$ for all $x\in\R$; and $r_\alpha'(x)\geq 1$ for all $x\geq 0$.
+The map $r_\alpha$ is of class $C^1$ on $\R$, satisfying $r_\alpha(\log\frac{1}{\alpha})=r_\alpha'(\log\frac{1}{\alpha})=\frac{1}{\alpha}$, $x+1\leqslant r_\alpha(x)\leqslant e^x$ for all $x\in\R$, and $r_\alpha'(x)\geqslant 1$ for all $x\geqslant 0$.

-As before, for an irrational number $\alpha\in(0,1)$, we use $(\alpha_n)_{n\geq 0}$ to denote the sequence of irrationals defined as in \eqref{equ-gauss}.
-We will use this convention in the following two sections if there exists no confusion on $\alpha$.
-Recall that the Brjuno sum $\MB(\alpha)$ of an irrational number $\alpha$ in the sense of Yoccoz is defined in \eqref{equ-Brjuno-sum-Yoccoz}.
-We say that a Brjuno number $\alpha$ satisfies Herman's condition (or belongs to Herman's type) if every orientation preserving analytic circle diffeomorphism of rotation number $\alpha$ is analytically conjugate to a rigid rotation.
-Let $\MH$ be the set of irrational numbers satisfying Herman's condition.
+For an irrational number $\alpha\in(0,1)$, we use $(\alpha_n)_{n\geqslant 0}$ to denote the sequence of irrationals defined as in \eqref{equ-gauss}.
+Let $\MB(\alpha)$ be the Brjuno sum of $\alpha$ (see \eqref{equ-Brjuno-sum-Yoccoz}).
+A Brjuno number $\alpha$ is a Herman number (or belongs to Herman type) if every orientation-preserving analytic circle diffeomorphism of rotation number $\alpha$ is analytically conjugate to a rigid rotation.
+Let $\MH$ be the set of all Herman numbers.